emranxec/KeepLearning/README.md

 - We can add jars and other dependencies of the project easily using the help of maven.
 - Maven provides project information (log document, dependency list, unit test reports etc.)
 - Maven is very helpful for a project while updating central repository of JARs and other dependencies.
-- we can build any number of projects into output types like the JAR, WAR etc without doing any scripting.
+- we can build any number of projects into output types like the JAR, WAR etc. without doing any scripting.
 - Using maven we can easily integrate our project with source control system (such as Subversion or Git).

 ##### Core Concepts of Maven?